ChrisRiley3/borderlands_buddy/README.md

         B. The user is hit with a bright and colourful home page where the purpose of the site is made immediately with some text right next to the games background image.
             In this short paragrpah the users can learn what the site is trying to achieve.

-        C. The user has a few different options at this point they can ether click the shop now button that will take them directly the all weapons page of the site.
+        C. The user has a few different options at this point they can ether click the shop now button that will take them directly to the all weapons page of the site.
 The user can also use the easy and manageable navigation menu to help them find the weapon they require.
 If the user knows the exact weapon they are looking for then all they have to do is use the search bar and this will take them directly to that weapon where they can use some of the other sites features and purcahse the weapon.
 However this is only if the weapon is in the sites database.
-With Borderlands 3 literally having  a [billion](https://www.google.com/search?q=how+many+weapons+are+in+borderlands+3&rlz=1C1CHBF_en-GBGB926GB926&oq=how+many+weapons+are+in+border&aqs=chrome.0.0i457j69i57j0j0i22i30l6.6923j1j15&sourceid=chrome&ie=UTF-8) guns, if you dont believe me follow the link and see for yourself.
-Guns will be constantly be getting added to the database.
+With Borderlands 3 literally having  a [billion](https://www.google.com/search?q=how+many+weapons+are+in+borderlands+3&rlz=1C1CHBF_en-GBGB926GB926&oq=how+many+weapons+are+in+border&aqs=chrome.0.0i457j69i57j0j0i22i30l6.6923j1j15&sourceid=chrome&ie=UTF-8) weapons, if you dont believe me follow the link and see for yourself.
+Weapons will constantly be getting added to the database.

     * As a first time visitor, I want to be able to easyily navigate around the site and find the content I require both on desktop and mobile.